Breinify/brein-api-library-javascript-browser/documentation/plugins/ui-survey.md

 wording ("Back", "Next", "Start over").
 Missing, null, empty, and whitespace-only page labels inherit;
 the same General values use the built-in wording.
 Nonblank text is preserved and rendered as plain text, not HTML.
-Labels do not enable buttons or change navigation: Back still requires history, Next still requires a selected answer and appears only on questions, and Start over follows its visibility setting.
+Labels do not enable buttons or change navigation: Back still requires history, Next still requires a selected answer on questions.
+Custom pages apply their readiness and validation hooks.
+Start over follows its visibility setting.

 The editor should use optional text inputs at both levels and show inherited wording as a placeholder on pages.
 Do not save the placeholder as a page override.
 Clearing a page label restores inheritance.
 General labels